sammy2136/Async-FastAPI-Worker-Pool-Example/readme.md

 # Async FastAPI Worker Pool Example

-A minimal example showing how to build a small async job system using:
+A minimal example showing a small async job system using:

 - FastAPI for job submission
 - asyncio for scheduling